UofA-EEE-LAUS/3D-scanning-environment-detection/ReceiveFiles/ReadMe.md

 # Receive into Arduino

-Arduino receiving is relatively simple, it just works :
+Arduino receiving is relatively simple, You just set the "PackageLength" variable to how many elements you are transmitting, and set the "Package" array to the same number